 Other Easy Options

-- ZZ Plant (nearly impossible to kill)
+- ZZ Plant — nearly impossible to kill

-- Spider Plant (produces babies like Pilea!)
+- Spider Plant — produces babies just like Pilea

-Pet Safety: Great News for Pet Owners!
+Pet Safety: Great News for Pet Owners

 Watch: Chinese Money Plant Care Visual Guide